ThatOneCalculator/DiscordRPCMaker/README.md

   - Run the installer.
 - Linux:
   - Download and extract the Linux zip.
 (Alpine users, download the Alpine zip!)
-  - Open your terminal emulator of choice (Kitty, RXVT, GNOME Terminal, Konsole, etc).
+  - Open your terminal emulator of choice.
   - `cd` into the extracted folder.
   - `sudo ./install.sh`.
 4. Run rpcmaker, and follow the instructions there.